Misha Malyshev

-Mikhail “Misha” Malyshev is founder and CEO of Teza Group, a quantitative trading firm based in Chicago, Illinois.
+Mikhail “Misha” Malyshev is a Russian/American financial trader and business executive who is the founder and CEO of Teza Group, a quantitative trading firm based in Chicago, Illinois.

 Education

 Misha Malyshev attended the Moscow Institute of Physics and Technology, earning a B.S. in physics and an M.S. in Theoretical Physics.
 After coming to the United States, Malyshev earned a Ph.D. from Princeton University in Astrophysics in 1998.

 Career

 Malyshev began his career in 1998 at Bell Laboratories conducting research until 2000.
 He spent the next three years as a consultant with McKinsey & Company.
 In 2003, he joined Citadel Investment Group and developed a quantitative trading business within the Quantitative Analytics group.
 He was appointed to the position of Managing Director and Global Head of High Frequency Trading; under his direction, the group made $1 billion in 2008.
 He resigned in 2009 and started his own firm.
 The move prompted Citadel to file a lawsuit in which Malyshev was required to pay a fine.

 Malyshev founded Teza Group and its affiliate Teza Technologies in 2009.
 He serves as CEO of the firm.
 He would later establish Teza Capital Management LLC, a registered investment advisor.

 Malyshev has also served as a contributing author to Smart Business Chicago.